What is a General Plan?

 How is the General Plan used?

 The City of Irvine General Plan is intended to be used by residents, business owners, City officials and all those interested in the future direction of the City.
 The General Plan guides the decision-makers in determining whether or not land use proposals are consistent with the applicable goals, objectives and policies.
 It reflects the community's values and goals, and serves as the basis for all of the City's land planning policies.
-The General Plan also helps to determine and plan for facilities and programs that support future land uses as the City gradually builds out over time.
+The General Plan also helps to determine and plan for facilities and programs that support the City’s gradual build out over time.

-The City of Irvine's General Plan Vision is to maintain a safe, vibrant, attractive and healthy community with a high quality of life and implement the City's vision for future development and preservation through its goals, objectives and policies.
+The City of Irvine's General Plan Vision is to maintain a safe, secure, vibrant, beautiful and healthy community with a high quality of life and implement the City's vision for future development and preservation through its goals, objectives and policies.
 Please visit these relevant links for further information: